ZacBlanco/zacblanco.github.io/_posts/2015-9-3-guide-principles-electrical-engineering.md

 Mastering these problems takes lots of practice - so it could be beneficial to find more problems online or in a textbook to practice calculating and solving for circuits.

+#### September 21st 2015

+How many KCL and KVL Independent Equations?

+- KVL

+> $$ b-n+1 $$ independent loop equations OR $$ b_e - n_e + 1 $$ Is the number of essential branches and $$n_e$$ is the number of essential nodes

+- KCL

+> $$ n - 1 $$ independent node equations OR $$ n_e - 1 $$ if every essential branch has a single current associated with it.

+##### Steps to Solve for a Circuit

+1. Mark all nodes, resistors, currents, and voltages including direction and polarity.

+2. Choose Nodes for KCL

+3. Choose Loops for KVL

+4. Write KCL equations --> $$ n_e - 1 = 3 $$

 ### Unit 3 - Simple Resistive Circuits

 In this unit we'll address creating circuits that contain resistors in series and parallel - and then finding methods for learning about how to simplify said circuits and then solve for them.

+#### Resistors In Series

+Resistors are an element within a circuit - and sometimes these elements are difficult to solve for indicidually.
+But what we can do is simplify these circuits with multiple of similar elements to make solving these circuits easier.

+Resistors in series mean that the resistors are in a "line" with each other.
+There are no essential nodes between the two resistors.
+In this case (where there are no essential nodes) we can simply add the resistances of each resistor together

+> $$ R_{eq} = R_1 + R_2 $$

+From here on our circuit diagrams we can simply just combine the two resistors into one, where the single resistor now has the resistance of $$ R_{eq} $$.